Love + Hate (2005 film)

 Love + Hate is a 2005 British drama film directed by Dominic Savage.

 Plot

 Love + Hate is a modern love story set across the racial divide in a town in northern England.
-Adam has been brought up in a home and community that fosters racism.
-Naseema is a girl from the same town.
+Adam has been brought up in a White British home and community that fosters racism.
+Naseema is a British Pakistani girl from the same town.
 But what Adam and Naseema really share is a secret desire to break free of their small town and its inhibitions, something they discover while working together in a DIY store.
 At first resistant, they cannot avoid their mutual attraction, and embark on a relationship which threatens to bring down their families as well as themselves.

 Location

-Love + Hate was filmed in Blackburn and partially set in a wallpaper shop in the town.
+Love + Hate was filmed in Blackburn, Lancashire, and partially set in a wallpaper shop in the town.